 I used the approach of menu choice to study commitment to eating healthy in the context of a lunch reimbursement program.
 Respondents who completed the first survey could enter a lottery with a 10% chance of being reimbursed for all their lunch meals over the second month of the challenge (04/01/14 - 04/28/14).
 The reimbursement was capped at 20 meals and \$15 per meal.
 In order to claim reimbursement, participants were required to provide itemized receipts with their name or credit number on it.
 As a way to encourage all respondents to participate in the program, the winners were announced only after the challenge was over.
-More information on the logistical aspects of the program and reimbursement claims can be found in Section 4.2.3 and OA-B.4.4.
+More information on the logistical aspects of the program and reimbursement claims can be found in Section 4.2.3 and OA-B.4.

 After receiving the above details about the program, participants were asked for their preferences over various reimbursement options, which differed in what food categories they covered.
-More precisely, the reimbursement could cover one, two, or all three categories listed in Table 2.
-The instructions emphasized that the options only differed in the range of foods covered by the reimbursement; otherwise, the terms of reimbursement were identical.
-Without being more explicit, it was also mentioned that being reimbursed only for a certain category of foods could provide an incentive to eat more of those foods and less of the foods not covered by the reimbursement (see instructions in OA-E for more details).
+More precisely, the reimbursement could cover one, two, or all three categories best weak; however, attrition between the two surveys does not allow to draw any strong conclusions.

-4Source: Anthropometric Reference Data for Children and Adults: United States, 2007-2010.
-The Ideal Body Weight (IBW) was computed using the formula $IBW_M = 50 \text{kg} + 2.3^ \text{(height(in)-60)}$ for males and $IBW_F = 45.5 \text{kg} + 2.3^ \text{(height(in)-60)}$ for females, for the US average height of 69.3in for males and 63.8in for females.
+5Source: Anthropometric Reference Data for Children and Adults: United States, 2007-2010.
+The Ideal Body Weight (IBW) was computed using the formula $IBW_M = 50 \text{kg} + 2.3^$ (height(in)-60) for males and $IBW_F = 45.5 \text{kg} + 2.3^$ (height(in)-60) for females, for the US average height of 69.3 in for males and 63.8 in for females.